Kong/docs.konghq.com/app/2.1.x/proxy.md

 The SNI is indicated at TLS handshake time and cannot be modified after the TLS connection has been established.
-This means, for example, that multiple requests reusing the same keepalive connection will have the same SNI hostname while performing router match, regardless of the `Host` header. has been established.
-This means keepalive connections that send multiple requests will have the same SNI hostnames while performing router match (regardless of the `Host` header).
+This means, for example, that multiple requests reusing the same keepalive connection will have the same SNI hostname while performing router match, regardless of the `Host` header.

 Please note that creating a route with mismatched SNI and `Host` header matcher is possible, but generally discouraged.